Protecting Biodiversity - Managing Serrated Tussock

 - field days

 - on ground assistance with control

 This project has been an ongoing activity of the Tasman Landcare Group.
 This particular funding came from the Australian Government's Caring for our Country project and in conjunction with the Statewide serrated tusock project (ending 2013).
-Work is continuing on in 2014/15 through the 'Post fire weed risk to agricultural areas' project.
+Work is continuing in 2018 with assistance in identification, control advice and reimbursment of chemical costs.